 Favorite styles: IPA, American Pale Ale & Gueuze

 Chrys Rynearson moved to Charleston by way of Germany, where he was stationed as a Project Engineer for the U.S. Navy.
 During his six year visit, he was lucky enough to travel to roughly 20 countries and made it a point to seek out and sample many a European brew.
 On the side, he's a freelance photographer, videographer, web developer, and a beer geek's geek, often helping out local breweries and other beery organizations.
-His photos have appeared in Beer Advocate, Charleston Home + Design Magazine, Where Magazine, CHARLIE Magazine, Charleston City Paper, Penthouse Magazine, and Charleston Beer: A High-Gravity History of Lowcountry Brewing.
-He has built and currently maintains websites for Brewvival, Charleston Beer Week, South Carolina Brewers' Association, and Holy City Brewing.
+His photos have appeared in Beer Advocate, Charleston Home + Design Magazine, Where Magazine, Charleston City Paper, Penthouse Magazine, and Charleston Beer: A High-Gravity History of Lowcountry Brewing.
+He has built and currently maintains websites for Brewvival, Charleston Beer Week, South Carolina Brewers' Association, Rafa Distributing, and Holy City Brewing.

 Favorite styles: Imperial Stout, DIPA, CDA